wavded/winston-mail/readme.md

   winston.add(winston.transports.Mail, options);
 ```

 The Mail transport uses [node-mail](https://github.com/weaver/node-mail) behind the scenes.
-Options are the following, 'to' is required:
+Options are the following, `to` is required:

 * __to:__ The name of email address(es) you want to send to. *[required]*
 * __host:__ SMTP server hostname